-For centuries, apple cider vinegar has served as a tried-and-true fixer for everything from detoxing and clarifying skin to addressing coughs, colds and weight loss.
+For centuries, apple cider vinegar has served as a tried-and-true fixer for everything from detoxing and clarifying skin to addressing coughs, colds, and weight loss.
 This magic elixir is also a go-to essential for beauty and hair regimens.

-Read on for five reasons to add this must-have your to wash day.
+Read on for five reasons to add this must-have to your wash day.

 1. Reduce Dandruff

 Many believe their flakes are just dandruff due to dry scalp.
 However, if you are experiencing large, dino-sized flakes that are moist underneath (and often with a sour smell), then you’ve probably got a fungal issue called seborrheic dermatitis.
 Of course, you should schedule an appointment with a dermatologist as soon as possible.
 In the meantime, you can help soothe your scalp, break down those flakes, and reduce fungal growth with an ACV rinse.

 2. Balance Your pH